lsst-sitcom/sitcomtn-037/index.rst

 1. The observatory is able to continue standard survey operations with minimal functionality.
    Image display is still occurring because the CVT is hosted on the summit-based diagnostic cluster, observers can visually evaluated performance.
    Low-level calculations and analysis will go into the camera;s database and the EFD.
-2. State1, with the addition of the rapid analysis framework to support operations, scheduler input, QA analyses etc.
+2. State 1, with the addition of the rapid analysis framework to support operations, scheduler input, QA analyses etc.
 3. Full operations, including all processing that is planned to be performed at the USDF, such as alert processing.

 Maintaining state 3 in the event of a network outage means moving all alert-system infrastructure to the summit.